Associate Professor of French and Comparative Literature

-- The Theory of the Sublime from Longinus to Kant (Cambridge: Cambridge University Press, forthcoming 2015).
+- The Theory of the Sublime from Longinus to Kant (Cambridge: Cambridge University Press, July 2015).
+328 pages.

 - Edited, The Fiction of Narrative: Essays on History, Literature, and Theory, 1957-2007, by Hayden White (Baltimore: Johns Hopkins University Press, 2010).
 [Spanish Translation: La ficción de la narrativa.
 Ensayos sobre historia, literatura y teoría.
 1957-2007, trans.
 María Julia de Ruschi.
 (Buenos Aires: Eterna Cadencia, 2011).]

 - Edited, Mimesis and Theory: Essays on Literature and Criticism, 1953-2005, by René Girard (Stanford, CA: Stanford University Press, 2008/2011).